Sunflower Army Ammunition Plant

 The Sunflower Army Ammunition Plant was a smokeless powder and propellant manufacturing facility in De Soto within Johnson County, Kansas.
 Constructed after the attack on Pearl Harbor pushed the United States into World War II, it was the largest ammunition plant in the world during operation.
-At the time of operations, the plant was located in northwest unincorporated Johnson County, Kansas, owned by the United States Government, and operated under contract, primarily by Hercules Aerospace Company.
+At the time of operations, the plant was located in southwest unincorporated Johnson County, Kansas, owned by the United States Government, and operated under contract, primarily by Hercules Aerospace Company.

 In 2005, the U.S. Army transferred the former plant site to the Sunflower Redevelopment Group; in 2022, over 6,000 acres of the site were annexed into De Soto.

+In 2022, construction began on a large Panasonic battery plant.

 History

 The Sunflower Army Ammunition Plant was originally known as the Sunflower Ordnance Works.
-Established in 1941 on 10,747 acres (43.492 km²), it was the world's largest smokeless powder plant.
+Established in 1941 on 10,747 acres (43.492 km2), it was the world's largest smokeless powder plant.
 Among the over 10,000 acres of the site was the former community of Prairie Center.
 The entire town was purchased by the U.S. government, and razed.
 Many of the residents and cemetery plots were transferred to Eudora and De Soto.
 Although owned by the U.S. government, the plant was operated by the Hercules Powder Company under a contract signed on May 11, 1942.
 Construction then began immediately and was followed by the first production of propellant 10 months later.

 During World War II, the Sunflower Ordnance Works produced more than 200 million pounds (91,000,000 kg) of propellants and employed as many as 12,067 people.
 The influx of workers dramatically changed the surrounding area, specifically De Soto.
 Within only a few weeks of the plant’s initial announcement, cars loaded with people and all of their belongings began to line the Kansas highways as people poured into the area seeking jobs.
 Initially, it was announced that 4,000-6,000 employees would be expected to live in surrounding areas and commute to the plant.

 Initially, most of the staff would reside in Lawrence, where the Army and Hercules officials set up operations.
 Following the initial construction announcement, Lawrence set up housing and transportation committees to facilitate support to the plant.